Notice of Privacy Practices

 For More Information or to Report a Problem

 If you have questions, would like additional information, or want to report a problem regarding the handling of your information, you may contact the Health Services’ Privacy Official, Heidi Sunny, Director of Health Services, (859) 858-3511, x2147.

 Additionally, if you believe there may have been a violation of your rights, you may file a written complaint, either on paper or electronically, with the Health Services’ Privacy Official within 180 days of the violation.
 If a satisfactory resolution is not reached at this level, a complaint may then be filed with the Vice President for Student Life.
 Finally, if a satisfactory resolution cannot be reached with the VPSD, a complaint may be filed with the University President, as Institutional Privacy Official, following investigation at the Vice Presidential level.
 You also have the right to file a complaint with the Secretary of Health and Human Services (Office of Civil Rights).

 We cannot, and will not, require you to waive the right to file a complaint with any of the indicated Officials as a condition of receiving treatment from Health Services.
 We also cannot, and will not, retaliate against you for filing a complaint.

 Other Uses and Disclosures Allowed by the Privacy Rule

 Marketing: We may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.

-Notification: Unless you notify us that you object, we will confirm only the dates of illnesses to, Chapel attendance, the Vice Provost for Academic Affairs or professors who request this information.
+Notification: Unless you notify us that you object, we will confirm only the dates of illnesses to, Chapel attendance, the Provost or professors who request this information.
 Absolutely no other Protected Health Information will be released without your specific authorization.

 Food and Drug Administration (FDA): We may disclose to the FDA health information relative to adverse events with respect to food, supplements, product and product defects, or post marketing surveillance information to enable product recalls, repairs, or replacement.